GalagaBits/JWST-FGS-Spelunker/README.md

     <img src="https://github.com/GalagaBits/JWST-FGS-Spelunker/blob/main/plots/guidestar_positions.png"  width=80% height=80%>
 </p>

 We can also plot the timeseries of fitted gaussian parameters (use `spk.gauss2d_fit` to apply gaussian fitting to all guidestar frames) or the flux timeseries.
-Mnemonics from JWST technical events can be overplotted on any timeseries, such as high-gain antenna (HGA) movement or the FGS tracks a new guidestar.
+Mnemonics from JWST technical events can be overplotted on any timeseries, such as high-gain antenna (HGA) movement or when the FGS tracks a new guidestar.

 ```python
 import matplotlib.pyplot as plt